-WordPress categories can help to make finding information about similar topics on your site easier for visitors.
-Publishing posts under categories also helps to keep you content organized and allows search engines to better index your WordPress site.
+WordPress post categories help make finding information about similar topics on your site easier for visitors.
+Categories also help search engines to better index your WordPress site.

 Using WordPress Post Categories